Sawwit/Monte-Carlo-Methods/README.md

 # Monte-Carlo-Methods
 This repository is used as the shared folder for data storage and code creation for the project of the Monte Carlo Methods course of Radboud University Nijmegen.
-Below a short description of the contents of each subfolder will follow
+Below a short description of the contents of each subfolder will follow.

+First a note regarding some errors within the naming of some files.
+This error arose due to some misunderstanding of us between which method was which.
+This lead to the MH algorithm within the naming of the scripts and the output being called heatbath.
+Where this was the case, the corresponding scripts or data for the actual heatbath method are called real_heatbath.
+Thus, again for the scripts and outputs:

+For the MH method: see heatbath...

+For the Heatbath method: see real_heatbath...

 ### The _DATA folders